7 AC Mistakes You're Probably Making (Plus Expert Solutions to Prevent a Breakdown)

 Frankly, we all probably use our air conditioners more than necessary.
 These units use a lot of energy, making them expensive to run.
 It could cost you as much as $25 per month per unit to run half of each day.

 If it's only mildly hot outside, or if you're not in the same room as the air conditioner, turn it off.
 Fans, especially ceiling fans, are a good alternative, as they do a great job of circulating air.
 Plus, a ceiling fan costs only $1.50 per month for the same usage.
 And the less you use it, the longer your air conditioner will last.

 7. You ignore preventive maintenance.

 For smaller window AC units, proper location and air filter cleaning will take you through the life of the system.
 But for large HVAC units, more maintenance might be needed.
 "At a minimum, air conditioning condenser coils should be cleaned at least twice a year," says Richard Ciresi, owner of an Aire Serv heating and cooling franchise.
 "It is best to clean the condenser coils before starting the system for the season and again when the weather starts to get hot for prolonged periods of time."
 The condenser coils are located on the exterior box of your HVAC system.
 To clean them, first turn off the power at the outdoor shutoff, then use a coil brush or vacuum to remove debris.
 Spray with a hose or wash with coil cleaner as needed.

-There are few feelings of relief so perfect as coming in from a hot, humid summer’s day to a crisp, air-conditioned house.
-But it’s important to remember that these appliances won’t simply take care of themselves.
-Take care of them with our expert tips, and they’ll keep your family cool all season long.
+There are few feelings of relief so perfect as coming in from a hot, humid summer's day to a crisp, air-conditioned house.
+But it's important to remember that these appliances won't simply take care of themselves.
+Take care of your AC unit with our expert tips, and it'll keep your family cool all season long.